NBPub/BeatLog/docs/API.md

 `<your-base-URL>/api/v1/bandwidth/<OPTION>`

 The **Bandwidth** query returns data transfer statistics from the [Access Log table](/docs#access-logs---access) in the database.
-The keys and their datatypes are listed below.
+The keys and their data types are listed below.
 If a valid query returns 0 hits, data values will be <em>`null`</em> instead of their listed *type*.

 - `"bytes"` - sum of raw bytes, as stored in the database. *number*
 - `"hits"` - number of connections (rows) returned by the query. *number*